Published on June 6th, 2014 | by Ruben1

 Check my review of this Glengoyne whisky on WhiskyNotes

 Using Palo Cortado casks to finish whisky is rare.
 In fact Glengoyne is the only distillery that uses it extensively – Oloroso and P.X. are much more common.
 Using an actual bodega cask is even rarer – most casks used in the whisky industry are seasoned casks, new casks that have been prepared in Jerez specifically for whisky maturation with being part of an actual sherry solera.
 I can’t say I detected much of the Palo Cortado in the whisky, and the whisky in itself isn’t the best Glengoyne either, but it’s an interesting experiment nonetheless and today we’re focusing on the sherry.

 Nose: just wow.
 Hugely elegant, especially with the bright notes of varnished oak (beeswax, a nice hint of turpentine) and fresh leather.
 Lots of almonds.
 Butterscotch, dried apricots, candied fruit and nougat.
 Also subtle maritime notes and a hint of eucalyptus and dried Mediterranean herbs.
 You can tell this is a mature wine with a lovely hint of oldness.

 Mouth: drier than the nose, more saline and more citrusy.
 Orange peel.
-Closer to an Amontillado in a way, although it feels fuller in body.
+Quite light, closer to an Amontillado in a way, although it feels (a little) fuller in body.
 Roasted hazelnut and salted peanuts.
 Becoming warmer towards the end, with nice caramel flavours.
 Very long finish.

 Availability: reasonably good.
 Quality is high so look for a specialized high-end retailer.
-Around € 60-70.
-Occasionally I’ve also seen half bottles.
+Around € 70-80.

 Summary: This is an excellent Palo Cortado: complex, very fine and elegant, although this also makes it seem a little soft.
 A very impressive, meditational wine.
 Highly recommended.